• Skip to primary navigation

 Some fun additions you may also consider adding to your board: edible flowers (to add an additional spring touch), deviled eggs, nuts/pistachios, cucumbers, fruit dip (pink), spring colored chocolate covered strawberries, lemon or Easter spritz cookies, and much, much more.

-Tips for a Great Easter Charcuterie Board
+Easter Charcuterie Board Tips

 • Give guests a lot of choices; such as in this board with healthier, dessert/indulgent, and classic options mixed into one board